Close Menu

 Get the LUT Generator

 The first thing you’ll have to do to get started is download the key component of this tutorial, the LUT Generator from IWLTBAP.
-Don’t worry it is FREE and safe.
+It is FREE!

-In this tutorial I’ll be using Photoshop but you can use any imaging software you want.
+In this tutorial I’ll be using Photoshop, but you can use any imaging software you want which is the whole point of this tutorial.

 Edit your starting image